Auto1111SDK/Auto1111SDK/README.md

 - Works with a variety of samplers
 - Download models directly from Civit AI and RealEsrgan checkpoints

+## Features

+Currently, we don't have support for Stable Diffusion XL.
+We are looking to add this soon.

 ## Contributing

 Auto1111 SDK is continuously evolving, and we appreciate community involvement.
 We welcome all forms of contributions - bug reports, feature requests, and code contributions.